• Skip to primary navigation

 Instructions

-• In a large bowl, add butter and mix with a hand mixer until creamed and fluffy.
-Add sugar and mix until creamed and fluffy, about a minute.
+• In a large bowl, add butter and sugar.
+Using a hand mixer or stand mixer, beat until light and fluffy, about a minute.
 In a separate bowl, sift together the dry ingredients - flour and salt.

-• Add dry ingredients to butter mixture and mix with a hand mixer until ingredients are fully incorporated, about 1-2 minutes.
+• Add dry ingredients to butter mixture and mix with a hand mixer until ingredients are fully incorporated.
 Your dough will be very thick and crumbly, but holds its shape when pinched between two fingers (shortbread dough does not come together like regular chocolate chip cookie dough).

 • Add mini chocolate chips and mix to incorporate.